cypof/objectfabric/index.md

 title: ObjectFabric
 ---

+ObjectFabric is based on a very simple idea.
+When modifying a Web resource, instead of replacing it, e.g. with a PUT, why not adding a new version?
+E.g. with a POST of a [JSON Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-03) description of the change.

+The whole point is to make Rich Hickey [happy](http://www.infoq.com/presentations/Value-Values).
+Using immutable representations of data.

+ObjectFabric is an implementation of this that sends changes in real-time over WebSockets, orders them between users in a scalable way, and can remove old versions if space is an issue, e.g. on clients.

-## REST 2.0 = REST + Real Time + Offline
+### REST 2.0 = REST + Real Time + Offline

-This project is an attempt to combine REST's power and simplicity with recent developments like WebSockets and eventual consistency algorithms.
-REST architectures gave us scalability over stateless servers, easy resource caching, and the familiar URI + verb API.
-Today, more and more applications need to go further.
+The resulting programming model is a sort of extension to REST.
+It keeps properties like scalability over stateless servers, easy resource caching, the familiar URI + verb API, and applications can still be written in a HATEOAS style.
+On the other hand, loading a resource requires listing change files for a URI, which requires some code on the server as it is not built-in to HTTP.
+It also complicates the client as it needs a library to merge those changes.

-## + Real Time
+### + Real Time

-A REST resource fetched from a server is a static document.
+Pushing changes over WebSocket is not required but makes things extra interesting.
+A regular REST resource is a static document.

 <img class="rest" src="/images/rest.png"/>

-REST 2.0 resources keep track and synchronize changes to remain up-to date, like Google Docs.
-Applications otherwise look like regular REST when resources are not changing.
-The name "REST 2.0" tries to convey this by analogy with "Web 2.0", which are still Web sites, but use Ajax to update parts of pages in real-time.
+A REST 2.0 resource can remain up-to date by merging changes are they are received.
+The client library can also track updates and send them for two-way synchronization like Google Docs.

 <img class="real-time" src="/images/real-time.png"/>

-The replication mechanism is modelled after source control systems.
-It tracks and creates immutable representations of changes that can be transmitted and cached as regular Web documents, or could be replicated using e.g. DropBox.
-Changes are ordered and merged in the background by other clients, and can be stored to keep a resource history.
+The name "REST 2.0" is an analogy with "Web 2.0", which are still Web sites but use Ajax to update parts of pages in real-time.
+Other mechanisms could be used to synchronize changes files, even something like DropBox.

-## + Offline
+### + Offline

 <img class="offline" src='/images/offline.png'/>

-Resources can be cached when connectivity is not available, and for better performance.
-REST 2.0 applications do not have to deal directly with connection state.
+When connectivity is down, and for better performance, clients can load changes they have in cache.
+They can still create new changes and store them for later synchronization.

+Our implementation does not require developers to deal with connection state at all.
 Resources can always be read and written to, while re-connections are attempted in the background.
-The same eventual consistency algorithm reconciles versions between servers, live clients and offline stores.

 ## Demo - Streaming

 If the demo gods allow, this should show live data pushed by our test server.
+OF provides several built-in types like sets, maps and arrays that it can synchronize.
+The demo fetches an array of numbers and adds a callback to it to listen for changes.
+When the library receives a change from the server, e.g. item i = x, it updates the array and runs the callback.

 <table>
   <tr>
     <td class="demo">World Population:</td>